ludericv/MobilityDB-visualization/README.md

 # Visualizing MobilityDB data using QGIS
 This document will go over the possible solutions to display MobilityDB data types using the QGIS application.

-### Features
-Features are the way data are represented inside a memory layer.
-Features have a geometry and attributes.
-The attributes contain information about the data that isn't displayed (e.g. a name, a time, a number such as an age) but can be used to filter which features should be rendered inside the layer or how they should be rendered (for example changing their size or color).
-The geometry contains all of the information needed to be able to locate the feature on a map (e.g. its coordinates if the feature is a point).

 ## Problem description

 The goal is to be able to display MobilityDB data using QGIS, for example, moving points on a 2D plane.
 Since MobilityDB introduces new data types to account for its temporal dimension, it is not possible to simply "link" a temporal geometry column from the database to a QGIS layer.
 To display such data, we need to transform it into types QGIS recognizes.
 To do the actual visualization, we can make use of QGIS's temporal controller.
 This tool allows for the creation of animations (an animation frame contains a set of features during a given time range) and introduces a way to filter which features in a layer are shown depending on one or several time attributes.